-At Windward Manor residents and children from the Abbotsford Day Care Centre like to wave to one another and share a song or two via Zoom.
+At Windward Manor residents and children from the Abbotsford Day Care Centre like to wave to one another and share a song or two via FaceTime.
 Our team member says, “It’s been wonderful to spend time with the children and see them in their own environment, especially during this difficult time, it’s an experience our residents cherish and they are incredibly grateful.
-I don’t think we could ever put into words how meaningful and beneficial it is for residents to have these interactions via Zoom.”
+I don’t think we could ever put into words how meaningful and beneficial it is for residents to have these interactions via FaceTime.”

 Research says that regularly engaging with children can be energizing for our elders and can have positive effects on memory.
 For our residents who don’t often receive visitors, having children come to visit can help to reduce feelings of loneliness or social isolation.
 For children without grandparents, these relationships also fill an important place in their lives.